shlienlab/raccoon/docs/tutorial_MNIST.rst

   2020-06-16 16:20:37,253 INFO     Going deeper within Cluster # 0_8 [depth: 0]
   2020-06-16 16:20:37,253 INFO     Population too small!

-if the algorithm met one of the conditions to stop the recursion; in this case, a too-small population.
+if the algorithm met one of the conditions to stop the search; in this case, a too-small population.
 To prevent the user from being inundated by information, most of this data produced by the optimization steps is set as debug only.

 *Note* the :code:`debug` flag allows the script to be run in debug mode.
 This will fix the random seed for reproducibility and will add extra information to the log file.

 As the run proceeds, a comma-separated file :code:`paramdata.csv` should appear in the data folder and be periodically updated.
-This file contains a table summarizing the optimized parameters, scores and other information regarding each recursion step.
+This file contains a table summarizing the optimized parameters, scores and other information regarding each iteration.

 Outputs